goru001/isl/README.md

 * Add data augmentation to sequence of images of videos and improve the results
 * Add more words into vocabulary

+## Credits
+Used [pytorch-openpose](https://github.com/Hzzone/pytorch-openpose) extensively for skeletal conversions.
+You'll have to download the model trained in that repo to get similar results